-How do I complain about healthcare in prison?
+Complaining about healthcare in prison

-You should get the same healthcare and treatment in prison as anyone outside prison.13
+You should get the same healthcare and treatment in prison as anyone outside prison.23

 You can have medication and support from the prison healthcare team if you have a mental illness.
-You should also be able to see a doctor, dentist, optician, or other healthcare professionals for your physical health.14
+You should also be able to see a doctor, dentist, optician, or other healthcare professionals for your physical health.24

-All healthcare services for prisoners are funded by NHS England.
-15

-If you want to make a complaint about your health care in prison, you should complain direct to the service provider.
-This applies even if your prison's healthcare service is managed by a private company.16
+All healthcare services for prisoners are funded by NHS England.25 So you should complain to NHS England about any problems you have with the prison's healthcare service.
+This applies even if your prison's healthcare service is managed by a private company.26